A guide to Mobile Device Management remote control and remote access

-Remote viewing is the ability to see what’s happening on a device without the option to interact with it.
+Remote access is the ability to see what’s happening on a device without the option to interact with it.
 This might also mean access to the file system and content stored on the device.
 Remote control, on the other hand, allows you to see and control the device — we’re talking full control from anywhere; if you can do it in person, you can do it remotely.
-While it seems like remote control is the superior of the two, the best tool for you depends on your particular situation.
+While it seems like remote control is the superior of the two, the best tool for you depends on your remote device management needs.

 Remote control can be thought of as an extension of remote access.
 Instead of just being able to see what’s happening on the device’s screen, you can also take control.
 For example, if you’re trying to replicate an issue, you can recreate the steps to see what happens — all without physical access to the device.
 You can also use remote control to transfer files to and from the device, record the screen, retrieve logs, and more.

 Esper offers mobile device management that allows you to remotely control Android devices through the console.
 Since remote control poses more potential security risks, we require all devices to be signed with Esper’s remote control plugin.
 This is also included in Esper Foundation for Android, making remote viewing and control seamless.

 Remote access generally allows you to see the device’s screen (and everything happening on it) for monitoring purposes (it’s sometimes called “remote viewing”).
 This is ideal for troubleshooting devices in the field, as it allows you to see what’s happening on the screen as another user interacts with the device.
 Ergo, you’re able to easily identify user error versus a technical issue.